-Intuitively, this computes all possible ways to select $n_1$ objects from the set of all objects.
-Then we multiply this quantity by the number of possible ways to select $n_2$ objects from the set of all objects minus the just selected $n_1$ objects, etc.
+Intuitively, this counts all possible ways to select $n_1$ objects from the set of all objects, which then is multiplied by the number of possible ways to select $n_2$ objects from the set of all objects minus the just selected $n_1$ objects, etc.